 E basta. (no olive oil, no butter, no cream)

-Loosly drain, saving some starchy cooking water.
+Loosely drain the pasta, saving more starchy cooking water.

-Don't skimp on the pepper, lash away–the condiment should be quite spicy.
+Don't skimp on the pepper, lash away––the condiment should be quite spicy.

 Uncork the red wine and quietly devour at tongue-burning temperature.